aspose-total/Aspose.Total-Products/total/en/net/conversion/cgm-to-tga/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert CGM file to TGA via C#" h2="Export CGM to TGA within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily export CGM to TGA image within any .NET applications.
+This suite includes Aspose.PDF for .NET and Aspose.Imaging for .NET, which are two powerful components that can be used to export CGM to TGA image.

+The process of exporting CGM to TGA image is quite simple and can be done in two steps.
+First, you need to use Aspose.PDF for .NET to export CGM to JPEG.
+This component provides a wide range of features that can be used to manipulate PDF documents.
+It also allows you to export CGM to JPEG with just a few lines of code.

+Once you have exported CGM to JPEG, you can then use Aspose.Imaging for .NET to convert JPEG to TGA.
+This component provides a comprehensive set of image processing features that can be used to manipulate various image formats.
+It also allows you to convert JPEG to TGA with just a few lines of code.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export CGM to TGA image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export CGM to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to TGA.
+Overall, Aspose.Total for .NET is a great suite of components that can be used to easily export CGM to TGA image within any .NET applications.
+It provides a wide range of features that can be used to manipulate PDF documents and various image formats.
+With just a few lines of code, you can easily export CGM to TGA image with Aspose.Total for .NET.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}